 - 12″ of elastic and bias tape

-Gather all the materials before starting, this pattern will fit a 8 to 8.5″ bread basket.
+Gather all the materials before starting, this pattern will fit an 8″ to 8.5″ bread basket.

 Step 3: Make the flaps

-Place print side down, the batting or Insul fleece, then another flap on top with the print side up.
+Place one flap of the main fabric print side down.Then place a flap of the batting or Insul fleece.Then another flap of the main fabric on top with the print side up.
 Pin all layers together and sew the bias tape around the edges, but not at the bottom.
 Repeat this step with the four flaps.

 Step 4: Attach the flaps to the circle

-Start anywhere in circle and pin the flaps overlapping them at the corners.
+Start anywhere on the circle and pin the flaps overlapping them at the corners.
 Make sure the flaps are well distributed around the circle.

 Step 5: Attach the basket under lining